AI Glossary - Background AI Glossary - Background

 AI answers: "Ernest Hemingway."

-Sounds plausible (famous author, same era), but wrong – it was F. Scott Fitzgerald.
+Sounds plausible (famous author, same era), but false – it was F. Scott Fitzgerald.

 I